ernsheong/jonlinblog.com/source/blog/2022-02-13-cbt-skills-for-a-good-life.html.markdown

 As an example, let's address the **awfulising** derivative belief, e.g. "Being bored at work is very very bad, 100% end-of-the-world bad".

-**Reality Check** The reality is that the company still sees me as valuable because they are paying me a salary each month.
+**Reality check** The reality is that the company still sees me as valuable because they are paying me a salary each month.
 The fact is that I am fortunate to be able to have a job as there are many who do not.

-**Common Sense** tells me that being bored at work is not the worst thing in the world.
+**Common sense** tells me that being bored at work is not the worst thing in the world.
 There are many worser things than having a boring job.
 In fact, having a job is a privilege.

 **Helpfulness** The debilitating effect of thinking that a boring job is 100% end-of-the-world bad is not helpful to me in order to perform at work.
 It is numbing and unhelpful.
 It causes me to look for another job, which when repeated makes the situation even worse.